tsvss/MachineSetup/README.md

 4. Run the [setup.bat](./TerminalSetup/setup.bat) to copy and configure the Terminal with Oh-My-Posh theme
 5. Run the [InstallPackages.ps1](./TerminalSetup/InstallPackages.ps1) in the terminal to install the additional packages required by the powershell

+## Visual Studio Code Extensions and Settings
+> To be automated

 [^1]: Install the WinGet from [here][wingetLink]
 [^2]: Install the terminal from [here][TerminalGitHubLink], if not present by default